koraytugay/koraytugay.github.io/content/docker/examples.md

 ### Running Ubuntu in Background
 Trying to run ubuntu with `docker run -d ubuntu` hoping the container will not immediately stop will not work.
 The correct way to achieve this is explained [here](https://stackoverflow.com/a/36872226/1173112).

+## Testing Java Applications Against Various JREs in Containers

+Java is supposed to be _compile once, run anywhere_ but sometimes it is just not the case and you might end up needing to run your application against a specific JRE.
+This can easily be achieved by using Docker.

+1. Download the JRE version you want to verify your application against from Oracle 's [download](https://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8-2177648.html) page to a folder you will share with the container.
+For me it will be `/app`.
+Stick to a 64-bit linux tar option.
+1. Put your jar file to `/app` as well.
+1. Start ubuntu in a container with `docker run --rm -it -v /app:/app -v ubuntu:16.04`.
+1. Inside the container go to `usr/java`, create it if it does not exist.
+1. Copy the tar file you downloaded with `cp /app/jre-xxx-linux-x64.tar.gz .`.
+1. Extract it `tar zxvf jre-8u45-linux-x64.tar.gz`.
+1. Fix the version and execute `export JAVA_HOME=/usr/java/jre1.8.0_45`.
+1. Execute `export PATH=${PATH}:${JAVA_HOME}/bin`.
+1. Navigate to `app` via `cd /app` and execute your program with `java ..`.